MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/search-commands/define-search-command.md

 ### Extend bot-based message extension as plugin

 > [!IMPORTANT]
+>
-> Plugins for Microsoft Copilot for Microsoft 365 are in preview and only work in Microsoft 365 Chat in Teams.
+> Plugins for Microsoft Copilot for Microsoft 365 are available in public developer preview and only work in Microsoft 365 Chat and Copilot for Teams chats.

 Microsoft 365 plugins provide integration with various Microsoft 365 products, such as Teams and Outlook.
 The integration helps users to search or create content in external systems.
-Message extension plugins allow Copilot for Microsoft 365 and Copilot for chats in Teams to interact with APIs from other software and services through a bot.
-We recommend that you build or upgrade your existing message extensions to maximize their usefulness and usability in Copilot for Microsoft 365 and Copilot for chats in Teams.
-For more information, see [extend bot-based message extension as plugin for Copilot for Microsoft 365 and Copilot for chats in Teams](../../build-bot-based-plugin.md).
+Message extension plugins allow Copilot for Microsoft 365 and Copilot for Teams chats to interact with APIs from other software and services through a bot.
+We recommend that you build or upgrade your existing message extensions to maximize their usefulness and usability in Copilot for Microsoft 365 and Copilot for Teams chats.
+For more information, see [extend bot-based message extension as plugin for Copilot for Microsoft 365 and Copilot for Teams chats](../../build-bot-based-plugin.md).

 ## Code snippets